LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 export default router;
 ```

-4. And last step is to replace button in `src/views/Parkings/ParkingHistory.vue` component to glue our final component to the clien application.
+4. And last step is to replace the button in the `src/views/Parkings/ParkingHistory.vue` component to glue our final component to the client application.

 from: